ThanasisMattas/smartflow/README.md

 <br />

 SmartFlow is an extension of [MattFlow], which is a 2-stage [Runge-Kutta] numerical solver for the [Shallow Water Equations] (SWE).
-SmartFlow comprises the implementation of Deep Learning architectures out of the corresponding papers.
+The project comprises the implementation of Deep Learning architectures out of the corresponding papers.
 The models are trained on data produced by MattFlow, aiming to predict the successive states of the fluid.

+[SWE] is a simplified Computational Fluid Dynamics (CFD) problem, which models the surface of the water with the assumption that the horizontal length scale is much greater than the vertical length scale.

 | requirements           |
 | ---------------------- |